VedPanse/Jetson/docs/custom-scripting/interacting-with-components.md

+Got it.
+I'll remove the Selenium part and provide the necessary steps using Jetson's built-in methods to interact with web elements.

+---

 # Interacting with Application Components

 Jetson provides a set of components designed to interact with applications, similar to how JavaScript DOM works for websites.
 This allows developers to automate tasks by interacting with various components of an application.